gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

    1490: system.processor.cores0.generator: Next event scheduled at 2980
 ```

-As you can see, cores 0, 1, 2, and 3 are Linear Generator Cores, and cores 4 and 5 are Random Generator Cores.
+As you can see, cores 0, 1, 2, and 3 are `LinearGeneratorCores`, and cores 4 and 5 are `RandomGeneratorCores`.

 ---

-## 06-traffic-gen: Hybrid Generator: Statistics
+## 06-traffic-gen: HybridGenerator: Statistics

 Now, let's look at some benefits that this configuration may provide.